Aaron Judge Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the second-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays' 3.77 team ERA leads all league pitching staffs.
+- The Blue Jays' 3.78 team ERA ranks second across all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 191 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs allowed (193 total, 1.2 per game).

-- The righty's last time out was on Thursday against the New York Yankees, when he tossed 5 2/3 innings, surrendering four earned runs while allowing seven hits.
+- His most recent time out came on Friday against the Tampa Bay Rays, when the right-hander went 6 2/3 innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.